How To Add Charts And Graphs To WordPress

 - Scatter chart

-Visualizer is also flexible and customizable, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match your site’s design.
-A number of options are available for each chart that let you customize their look.
+Visualizer is also flexible and customizable, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match your web design.
+Several options are available for each chart that let you customize their look.

-Additionally, charts are rendered using HTML5/SVG technology to provide cross-browser compatibility (including VML for older IE versions) and cross-platform portability to iPhones, iPads and Android devices.
-Your site visitors can see your charts and graphs on their mobile device browsers without requiring the installation of any extra software.
+Additionally, charts are rendered using HTML5/SVG technology to provide cross-browser compatibility (including VML for older IE versions) and cross platform portability to iPhones, iPads and Android devices.
+Your blog or site visitors can see your charts and graphs on their mobile web browsers without requiring the installation of additional plugins.

 Click OK to proceed …

-You can also get to the plugin’s ‘library’ screen by choosing Media > Visualizer Library in the dashboard menu …
+You can also get to the plugin’s ‘library’ screen by selecting Media > Visualizer Library in your dashboard menu …

 After installing the plugin, this section will be empty.

-To add a chart or graph to the Visualizer library, click on ‘Add New’ …
+To add a new graph or chart to the library, click on ‘Add New’ …

-A page will appear on your browser with all of the types of graphs available.
+You will see all of the different types of charts available.

 Select the graph or chart type you would like to create and click on the ‘Next’ button …